Last Updated: September 2023

 Gas or Electric Range for a Rental Unit?

-As a landlord shopping for a new range for your rental property, the first thing you will notice is that some appliances are gas-powered and others are electric-powered.
-Although they may look the same from the outside, they actually have significant differences.
+When shopping for a new range for your rental property, the first thing you will notice is that appliances are mostly either gas-powered or electric-powered.
+Although these building products may look the same from the outside, they are significant different inside.
 Gas powered appliances require extra safety steps for natural-gas that runs through the unit to provide power.
 Electric appliances require greater electricity supply, which usually starts from the building’s electrical panel.
-If you want to avoid a construction project, it is usually best to stick with what is already existing in the property.
+If you want to avoid a costly construction project, it is usually best to stick with what is already existing in the property.
 Ultimately, the choice might depend on the demographic of your tenants, the local utility costs, and the type of property you own.
 Below is a table that compares gas and electric ranges based on various criteria:

 Stove and Oven Repair and Installation